ChaewonHwang-01/SiNSR_256/README.md

 Due to limited GPU resources, an initial experiment was performed to confirm the core behavior of the SinSR model.
-The training setup was intentionally simplified by reducing the dataset size to approximately 5,000 images, setting the batch size to 1, and lowering the image resolution to 128.
+The training setup was intentionally simplified by reducing the dataset size to approximately 5,000 images, lowering the image resolution to 128, setting the batch size to 1, and 16,000 training iterations.
 This stage aimed to verify that the model functions as described in the paper before scaling up to the full experimental setting.